auth0-developer-hub/api_aspnet-core_csharp_hello-world___legacy/README.md

 Scroll down to the section titled 'RBAC Settings'.

-Ensure the following settings are enabled:
+Ensure the following settings are **enabled**:

-	-Enable RBAC
+- Enable RBAC
 - Add Permissions in the Access Token

 Your ASP.NET code should now be able to examine these permissions correctly.